iavinash73/Next-auth/README.md

 ## Overview

-The project is a web application built with Next.js 14, featuring a robust set of authentication and user management functionalities.
+A web application built with Next.js 14, featuring a robust set of authentication and user management functionalities.
 It enables users to register either through traditional email and password or via Google authentication.
 The application employs a MongoDB database to securely store user registration data.
 Server actions are used to implement api.
 Email verification and forgot password functionalities are also implemented using Resend and node mailer.
 It's a comprehensive application allowing user to register and login with ease.
 Error handling is implemented with Sonner for toast notifications.

 ## Features